d99kris/nmail/README.md

 IMAP inbox folder name.
 Required for nmail to open the proper default folder.

-### markdown_html_compose

-Controls whether nmail shall generate a plain/html message part based on processing the composed message as Markdown, when sending sending emails from nmail.
-Disabled by default.

 ### name

 Real name of sender.
 Recommended when sending emails.